International Conference on Intercultural Learning in the Digital Age: Building up Telecollaborative Networks

 The theme of Intercultural Learning in the Digital Age covers areas including Telecollaboration or Virtual Exchange and Computer-Mediated Communication (CMC), intercultural communication, education for sustainable development, gamification, teacher education and professional development, open education, task design, digital literacies, digital games-based and problem-based learning, mobile-assisted learning, MOOC design and practice, open educational resources and practices, blended learning models, creative and innovative pedagogy, and student engagement.

-Keynote Speakers and workshop facilitators (in alphabetical order):
+Keynote Speakers (in alphabetical order):

 Dr. Marina Orsini-Jones, Coventry University (United Kingdom)